-SYMBOL SYMBOL DEFINITION Contains button or coin cell battery.
+SYMBOL SYMBOL DEFINITION SYMBOL SYMBOL DEFINITION Contains button or coin cell battery.
 Hazardous if swallowed.
-7 ~ ~ First responder cut loop.
-Emergency Personnel/First Responder use only. Ť Protect from rain or wet conditions.
+T Protect from rain or wet conditions.
+X First responder cut loop.
+Emergency Person- nel/First Responder use only. <9.1 kg <20 lb Do not add more weight than specified.